-Mud volcanoes, imposing mountains and out of this world scenery –Azerbaijan is uncharted territory for most tourists, but an experience that brings you closer to nature.
+Mud volcanoes, imposing mountains and out of this world scenery – a road trip in Azerbaijan is uncharted territory for most tourists, but an experience that brings you closer to nature.

-Azerbaijan is not the country most people would first point out for a road trip.
+Azerbaijan is not the country most people would first point out for a road trip adventure.
 Driving in Baku can be a nightmare, finding a good restaurant on the highway is a task not even a travel expert can fulfill, and right-hand drive vehicles share streets with left-hand driven, miraculously without causing complete chaos.
 On the other side, the reward for those adventurers who drive outside the city and explore the mostly untouched landscapes is worth the trouble.
-Azerbaijan has some of the most beautiful landscapes in the world and most of them can only be reached with your own vehicle.
+Azerbaijan has some of the most beautiful landscapes in the world and you can only reach most of them with your own vehicle.

 Insider Tip: DON’T DRIVE IN BAKU.
 This city has probably some of the worst traffic in the world and driving around it can cause you some of your worst headaches.
 Leave your vehicle at home and use Uber to move around the city.